 Disruptive student - a student under the age of 21 who is substantially disruptive of the educational process or substantially interferes with the teacher's authority over the classroom.

-Repeatedly and Substantially Disruptive of the Educational Process or Substantially Interferes with the Teacher's Authority Over the Classroom - This means engaging in conduct which results in the student's "removal" from the classroom by a teacher or teachers on four or more occasions during a semester.
+A Disruptive Student "Repeatedly and Substantially Disruptive of the Educational Process or Substantially Interferes with the Teacher's Authority Over the Classroom" where the student engages in conduct which results in the student's removal from the classroom by a teacher or teachers pursuant to the Education Law and this Code on four or more occasions during a semester.